ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/fastdesk_getting_started_guide_android.md

 Begin navigating your desktop following the instructions that were provided with the gestures manual.

-You can later set the desktop that has been allocated to you as a "Favorite".
+You can later set the desktop that has been allocated to you as a `"Favorite"`.
 This will allow it to appear as soon as you log in.

 ```eval_rst
 .. warning::